RishabhMalviya/dqn_experiments/README.md

 # Overview
-This repository contains various implementation of DQNs, with a number of additional tricks that have been propsed since then (see Biobliography).
+This repository contains various implementation of DQNs, with a number of additional tricks that have been propsed since then (see [Bibliography](#bibilography)).
 I have applied these DQNs to various OpenAI Gym environments.

 # Results
 These are the results (before and after GIFs) for the experiments that I have run.
-These GIFs have been generated using the `save_frames_as_gif` function in the `utils.py` file.

 Corresponding entries to the OpenAI leaderboards are also linked to.

 ## LunarLander-v2
 [Leaderboard Link](https://github.com/openai/gym/wiki/Leaderboard#lunarlander-v2)